hanaa-mohamed/cpprelude/docs/slinked_list.md

 slinked_list(slinked_list<T>&& other, const AllocatorT& allocator);
 ```

-1. A constructor that builds the singly linked list with the provided allocator
+1. A constructor that builds the singly linked list with the provided allocator.
-2. A constructor that initializes `slinked_list` with the provided `initializer_list` using the provided `allocator` to allocate nodes
+2. A constructor that initializes `slinked_list` with the provided `initializer_list` using the provided `allocator` to allocate nodes.
-3. A constructor that initializes `slinked_list` with the provided `count` and fills it with the provided `fill_value`
+3. A constructor that initializes `slinked_list` with the provided `count` and fills it with the provided `fill_value`.
-4. A copy constructor
+4. A copy constructor.
-5. A copy constructor that accepts another allocator
+5. A copy constructor that accepts another allocator.
-6. A move constructor
+6. A move constructor.
-7. A move constructor that accepts another allocator
+7. A move constructor that accepts another allocator.

 #### count